Radio personality Jay-Jay Feeney fears for missing sister Michelle

 "But we are worried for her safety and are desperate to hear from her."

-Blenheim Police urge anyone who has Michelle or knows her whereabouts to contact 105.
+Blenheim Police urge anyone who has seen Michelle or knows of her whereabouts to contact 105.